 Habitat Regulation Assessment

-Habitat Regulation Assessment (HRA) is a statutory process under the Europa: Habitats EU Directive and is used to screen the CDP or project for likely significant effects.
+Habitat Regulation Assessment (HRA) is a statutory process under the Europa: Habitats EU Directive and is used to screen a plan or project for likely significant effects.
 Screening is a risk assessment used to determine whether the subsequent more detailed stage of assessment, known as Appropriate Assessment is required.
 The question that must be asked is:

 - Is the County Durham Plan, either alone, or in combination with other relevant projects and plans, likely to result in a significant effect upon Natura 2000 sites?